grantjenks/python-runstats/README.rst

 `ExponentialMovingStatistics`, multiply them by a constant factor.
 Note how this behaviour differs from the two previous classes.
 When two `ExponentialMovingStatistics` are added the decay of the left object is used for the new object.
+The clear method resets the object to its state at construction.
 The `len` method as well as minimum and maximum are not supported.

 .. code-block:: python